pikhosh/docs/docs/transactions.md

 ## Explicit transactions

 With an explicit transaction you get a consistent view of the database.
-You should try to minimize the time a transaction is active and it is forbidden to do network calls or other long running operations in a transaction.
+You should try to minimize the time a transaction is active.
+It is forbidden to do network calls or other long running operations in a transaction.

 Transactions (especially write transactions) do have a cost and you should always try to group successive operations in a single transaction.